 Roe L. Johns was a pioneer in school finance and was a long time professor of Education Administration at the University of Florida.
 He was active in the state of Alabama early in his career and then in Florida, working on Education Finance issues.
 Roe L. Johns was one of the founders of Association for Education Finance and Policy (formerly American Education Finance Association) and became AEFP's first president in 1975.

-Roe L. Johns Travel Grants are need based travel grants awarded to graduate students in the area of education finance and policy who present papers at AEFP’s Annual Conference.
+Roe L. Johns Travel Grants are need based conference grants awarded to graduate students in the area of education finance and policy who present papers at AEFP’s Annual Conference.
 The maximum award for an individual is $300.
-The number and amount of travel grants given will depend on yearly funding levels.
+The number and amount of grants given will depend on yearly funding levels.

 The following criteria are used to determine who will receive travel grants: